romqrocha/AirClipApp/README.md

 # AirClip - Lightweight Video Editor

+## WARNING
+This is less of a usable app and more of a learning project.
+Even if it barely counts as an editor though, I'd still like to showcase the code and the effort that went into it.

 ## Setting up your project environment
 1. First, install .NET SDK 9.0.2 at https://dotnet.microsoft.com/en-us/download
 2. Then, install Avalonia UI Templates by running the command `dotnet new install Avalonia.Templates` on your system terminal